torabzadeh/sdaza/pubs.md

     - title:   "Consequences of Childbearing in Delinquency and Substance Use"
       author:  "Sebastian Daza and Jason Fletcher"
       journal: "Working Paper"
-      note:    "Presented at PAA"
+      note:    "Presented at PAA 2016"
       year:    "2016"

     - title:   "Intergenerational Transfers in the U.S., Economic Inequality, and Social Stratification"
       author:  "Alberto Palloni and Sebastian Daza"
       journal: "Working Paper"
-      note:    "Presented at PAA"
+      note:    "Presented at PAA 2014"
       year:    "2014"

     - title:   "The Impact of Age, Egotropic Vote, and Political Divisions in the 2009-2010 Chilean Election"